orsonteodoro/gcf2/profiles/gaming/README.md

    set `fortify-fix-<LEVEL>-<COMPILER>.conf` to disable optimizations that compromise _FORTIFY_SOURCE integrity if not using the oiledmachine-overlay for both security-critical packages and packages that handle untrusted data when _FORTIFY_SOURCE is default on or enabled explicitly.
+The hardened compilers don't do this automatically and has to be done manually per-packagewise with the .conf files or by the modified ebuilds in the oiledmachine-overlay.
  - Using -Ofast or -ffast-math may compromise the integrity of mathematical models with indeterministic fmul or float optimizations.
 Both -Ofast and -ffast-math should be disabled when real world losses are possible like